The next RAB meeting is scheduled for May 22, 2019 at 6pm in the new Camp James A, Garfield headquarters building. Agenda TBD.

 Click here for RAB agendas, minutes and presentations.

-The most recent presentation is from the May 21 RAB meeting.
+The most recent presentations are from the Nov.
+07, 2018 RAB meeting.

 Click here for a Record-Courier article on the Ohio National Guard training exercises at RVAAP, June 1980.